osmarruiz/student-and-car-management/README.md

 ## Usage

-1. Access the main page in your browser.

-2. Set up the database with PHPMyAdmin and the SQL provided below.
+1. Set up the database with PHPMyAdmin and the SQL provided below (`database` branch).

+2. create `img` folder.

+3. Access the main page in your browser.

-3. Explore the CRUD options to manage student and car information.
+4. Explore the CRUD options to manage student and car information.

 ## Database Configuration in project